kashmir96/osoappliance/content/directory/appliance-repair-technicians/appliancetech.md

 categories: ["New Zealand"]
 tags: ["Christchurch"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/appliancetech.webp
+ image: /img/laundryappliance/58.webp
- alt: 'Logo for ApplianceTech the New Zealand from Christchurch'
+ alt: 'NewZealand from appliancetech'
 ---

 # ApplianceTech is an Appliance Repair Technician Company operating in Christchurch, New Zealand.